Air Quality – Open Burning

 - Printable Flyer – This flyer explains how air inversions occur and how to help avoid unhealthy air.

 Notice the thick blanket of smoke shown above?
-That “blanket” or air inversion will continue to trap all the fine particulates from woodsmoke and open burning until wind or rain clean out the air.
-When it looks like an air inversion is forming, the City’s goal is to temporarily stop the use of Valley woodstoves and prevent the high concentration of fine particulates underneath that smoky blanket.
+That “blanket” or air inversion will continue to trap all the fine particulates from wood smoke until wind or rain clean out the air.
+When it looks like an air inversion is forming, the City’s goal is to temporarily stop the use of wood stoves in the Valley to prevent the high concentration of fine particulates underneath this smokey blanket.

 Monitoring the Mendenhall Valley’s air quality would not be possible without the collaboration and support of the Department of Environmental Conservation, Division of Air Quality team and the National Oceanic and Atmospheric Administration, Juneau Forecast Office who collect and interpret the data.
 Additional partnerships are with the Juneau Police Department, who enforce the air emergencies and burn bans, and the CBJ Clerks Office, which has posted when air emergencies are in effect or cancelled on the CBJ Facebook.

 On October 5, 2016, CBJ Lands and Resources staff along with Alaska Department of Environmental Conservation went on Juneau Afternoon to discuss the 2016-17 Air Quality Monitoring Program.
 If you missed the conversation, click the below KTOO link and start listening in at minute 46.